-ANGIE GRAY is a Certified Neuromuscular Therapist and Nationally Board Certified Massage Therapist.
+ANGIE GRAY is a Licensed Massage Therapist in the state of Tennessee, a Certified Neuromuscular Therapist, and Nationally Board Certified Massage Therapist.
 She began her massage career in 2010 after graduating from the National Holistic Institute (NHI) in Studio City, California, completing her certification as an Advanced Neuromuscular Therapist and Health Educator.

-Angie works with all populations including those with more fragile conditions.
-She completed her certification for Massage for People Living with Cancer under Gayle MacDonald and Oncology Massage Therapy with Tracy Walton.
+Angie completed her certification for Massage for People Living with Cancer under Gayle MacDonald and Oncology Massage Therapy with Tracy Walton.
 She has been certified as a Cancer Exercise Specialist through the Cancer Exercise Training Institute.
-She has studied under Tina Allen with the Liddle Kidz Foundation, becoming a Certified Pediatric Massage Therapist and Certified Infant Massage Teacher.
+She studied under Tina Allen with the Liddle Kidz Foundation, becoming a Certified Pediatric Massage Therapist and Certified Infant Massage Teacher.
 She traveled to Harare, Zimbabwe, and Shimoga, India in 2014 to provide touch therapy education and treatment to orphan caregivers, teachers, and parents.
-She traveled to Mumbai, Varanasi, Jaipur, and New Delhi, India to provide touch therapy education, and treatment to children, families and healthcare staff with The Liddle Kidz Foundation in 2017.
-You can see a video of one of her teaching trips here.
+In 2017, she was selected to join a team of 30 therapists from around the world with The Liddle Kidz Foundation to travel to Mumbai, Varanasi, Jaipur, and New Delhi, India where they provided touch therapy education to families, teachers, and healthcare staff, as well as treatment to children.
+You can see a documentary of one of her teaching trips here.

 Angie holds a Bachelor of Social Work Degree from Union University in Jackson, Tennessee.
 She stays current with her National Board Certification under the National Certification Board for Therapeutic Massage and Bodywork and is a member of the American Massage Therapy Association.